 - Loin Chop: It is one of the most readily available, and expensive, cuts at the grocery store.
 They are small T-shaped steaks and are the leanest and tenderest cuts.
 There are also double loin chops.

-- Rack: The rack of lamb is one of the more famous presentations containing 7-8 ribs from the center of the lamb.
+- Rack: The rack of lamb is one of the more famous presentations containing 7 to 8 ribs from the center of the lamb.
 A rack of lamb allows for some of the fancier presentations including the crown roast or Frenched rack.

 - Ribs: Lamb spareribs are a great budget-friendly option that is perfect for braising or grilling.